 across the wires 1/2 Inch (1.3 cm) from the cut sleeve to the end of the wires.

 Push the wires into the connector.
 Note the position of

-the blue plastic shielding.
+the blue plastic sleeve.
 Also note how the wires go all

 the way to the end.